 About

 I build digital experiences during the week and study cars on the weekends.
-Both are about understanding form, function, and the details that make something memorable.
+Both are about understanding form, function, and the details that make something feel intentional.

-I started out building things for the web — backends, databases, eventually UIs.
-At some point I got obsessed with the part that most engineers hand off: the last mile between a design file and what a real person actually uses.
-That gap is where I've lived ever since.
+I started out building for the web — backends, databases, and eventually UIs.
+Over time, I became more interested in the last mile between design and production: the part most systems treat as translation.
+That’s where I’ve focused ever since.

-What drives me is the belief that great products don't come from design and engineering working in sequence — they come from people who can hold both at the same time.
-I've built things that looked good but didn't work, and things that worked but felt wrong.
+What drives me is the belief that strong products don’t come from design and engineering working in sequence — they come from people who can hold both at the same time.
+I’ve built things that looked good but didn’t work, and things that worked but felt off.
 The goal is always both.

 Cars are my other obsession.
 Not just driving them — the engineering, the design philosophy, why certain cars feel special and others don't despite the same spec sheet.
 It's the same question I ask about software.

 Photography is how I slow down.
-I shoot mostly in San Francisco — car meets, city light, whatever catches my eye.
+I shoot whatever catches my eye.
 It's the same instinct as design: noticing what makes something worth looking at.

 If you're building something where the design and the code both need to be right — I'd like to hear about it.